modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/10_scCouponResult.md

-The Coupon Result chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The scCouponResult chunk is used by the [scCouponCode Snippet](../Snippets/scCouponCode) snippet when a coupon code was added to the order successfully.

 ## Default scCouponResult chunk